You are currently processing an exchange. Remove Code Cancel Order

 Education also offers an on-site afterschool program for NYC public school students seeking additional theatrical experiences.

 To book student group tickets only please contact the Group Sales Department.
-To add a workshop to a student group booking, please consider Theatre Access.
+To add a workshop to a student group booking, please consider Add-On Experiences.
 For more information about school programs, email our staff.

 School Partnerships are supported, in part, by public funds from the New York City Department of Cultural Affairs in Partnership with the City Council and the Gray Foundation.